Fill & Backfill Calculator — m to m³, tonnes, trucks, cost

 FAQ

 How many m³ per truck?
-Standard dump truck ~10 m³, large tipper ~14–16 m³.
-Weight limits may reduce volume for heavy materials like gravel.
+A standard dump truck carries ~10 m³, a large tipper ~14–16 m³.
+Heavy gravel may reach the legal axle-weight limit before the box is full.

 Misha Noyr, M.Eng.